dimanikulin/fva/FVADocMD/HowToPublish.md

 [Your ccomplete guide to writing for hacker noon](https://help.hackernoon.com/your-complete-guide-to-writing-for-hacker-noon)

 # Content
-TBD

-# if you publish on different sites

-first must hacker noon as they check your connetn a lot before publication please fill profiles make all profiles be consistent

-Read sites requrements

 ## Critiear
 I published 6 puvlicateion on different sites before right this one

 number of viewes

+## Must Have Chapters

+headline
+descption
+tags
+content
+related links

+Please notice order of chapters is important

+## Headline chapter content
+GPT helpes here

+## Article Desription chapter content

+GPT helpes here

+## Tagging you article

+usse these tags to put in platform

+GPT helpes here

+## Related Links chapter content
+add links in place and into sepatated chapter and check the links proper work if they

+## if you publish on different sites

+first must hacker noon as they check your connetn a lot before publication please fill profiles make all profiles be consistent

+Read sites requrements

 ## Choose day and time
 Please select proper day and time for a publication.
 I publish usually on Monday and Thussday.